yanghr/DeepHoyer/mnist/README.md

 python structure.py --reg [regularization type] --decay [regularization strength] --pretrained
 ```

 By default the model will be trained for 250 epochs with learning rate 0.001.
 These hyperparameters can be controlled with `--epochs` and `--lr` respectively.
 The valid input to the `--reg` flag are integers from 0 to 2, which stands for 0:None 1:Group Lasso (L1) 2:Group-HS respectively.
+Use the `--pretrained` flag if pretrained dense model is available.
 The grouping is based on channels and filters.

 The trained model will be saved to path `'saves/str_(args.decay)_(args.reg_type).pth'`.
 Note that at this stage the model haven't been pruned yet, so it should still be a dense model but with a lot of filters/channels close to zero.